 “Coexisting with black bears often means keeping them from getting food and garbage from around your home, business, and farms.”

-If your waste service provider does not offer bear-resistant trash cans, you can purchase your own wildlife-resistant container or dumpster.
-Before purchasing a bear-resistant container, be sure to check with your waste service provider to ensure they will service it.
+If your waste service provider does not offer bear-resistant trash cans or dumpsters, you can purchase these items.
+Before purchasing a bear-resistant container, be sure to check with your waste service provider to make sure they will service it.

 To purchase bear-resistant containers, consult the following sources: